TheodorCrosswell/TheodorCrosswell/README.md

 # Hi, I'm Theodor Crosswell

-I'm a data professional passionate about transforming raw data into actionable insights and compelling visual stories.
+I'm a data enthusiast passionate about transforming raw data into actionable insights and compelling visual stories.
 My expertise lies in the end-to-end business intelligence workflow, from data extraction and transformation using SQL to building interactive, user-friendly dashboards in Power BI and Excel.

 ---